 Education and Certifications

-21-hour program with a thorough preparation in attending newly expanded families.
-Includes training in: nutrition, newborn sleep, breastfeeding support, newborn care and behavior, facilitating bonding, mothercare after the birth, emotions in the postpartum period and more
+Fully certified postpartum doula with training and years of experience in : nutrition, newborn sleep, breastfeeding support, newborn care and behavior, facilitating bonding, mothercare after the birth, emotions in the postpartum period and more.

 3-Part Training and Certification process covering teaching and supporting families with EC from newborn to 18 months and potty training for 18+ months.